 Known as Vidharikhand, Vidarikand, Indian Kudzu or Pueraria Tuberosa, this herb holds immense therapeutic importance in Ayurveda.
 The cooling and soothing properties of this tuberous root provide benefits for various health concerns ranging from skin and respiratory problems to digestive problems.

-This powerful ayurvedic herb also holds great improtances in ayurveda as an aphrodisiac.
-It has been used tradationally to improve make potency by boosting testosterone production and stimulating sperm count and motility.
+This powerful Ayurvedic herb also holds great importance in Ayurveda as an aphrodisiac.
+It has been used traditionally to improve potency by boosting testosterone production and stimulating sperm count and motility.

-Vidarikand, is considered a rasayana in Ayurveda and is reputed for its role in promoting health and longevity.
+Vidarikand is considered a rasay rasayan Ayurveda and is reputed for its role in promoting health and longevity.

 Its notable feature lies in being a ‘balancing’ herb, which harmonizes the vital energies of the body – Vata, Pitta and Kapha – and brings balance to the overall well-being of the individual.